- Community Development (CDBG)

 Housing Development Loans and Grants

 The City provides financing to developers to increase and preserve affordable housing in Oakland.
 These funds are available from the federal government's HOME program and other local funding sources.

 Affordable Housing New Construction Loan Program

 Funds are allocated annually in a competitive process through a Notice of Funding Availability (NOFA).
 The NOFA is typically published in September, applications are due in November, and funding commitments are approved by the City Council in February or March.
 This allows developers to use our funds to leverage other affordable-housing funds, such as the low-income housing tax credit.
-Learn more about the New Construction and Substantial Rehabilitation Loan Program.
+Learn more about the New Construction Loan Program.